-In general, in German Civil Law, each party has to proof its statements.

-§ 5 IV UWG and Annex (no. 5) contain a reversal of the burden of proof.
+In general, in German Civil Law, each party must prove its statements. § 5 IV UWG and Annex (no. 5) contain a reversal of the burden of proof.
 In addition, German jurisdiction eases the burden of proof in favour of the claimant if his lack of knowledge of the facts is justifiable.